Tygron/tygron-ai-suite/README.md

 # Troubleshooting

 ### TorchExportError: Failed to export the model with torch.export
 A known cause for this error is a mismatch in versions between pip packages and the AI suite.
-To resolve, recreate the used conda environment using the versioned .yml file.
+To resolve, recreate the used conda environment using the correctly versioned .yml file.
+The following instructions can be used to remove and recreate an environment.

 ```
 conda deactivate
 conda env remove -n tygronai
-conda env create -n tygronai -f tygronai-versioned.yml
+conda env create -n tygronai -f tygronai_12_4.yml.yml
 conda activate tygronai
 ```